 - If there were late payments and you are eligible under the Back to Work program for FHA, it would be a 1 year waiting period

-- If there were late payments and you aren’t VA eligible you either need a 2 year waiting period and 20 percent down or a 2 year waiting period, 10 percent down, the ability to document extenuating circumstances and your loan gets an automated underwriting approval from Fannie Mae.
+- If there were late payments and you aren’t VA eligible you either need a 2 year waiting period with documentable extenuating circumstances or 4 years without should you choose Fannie Mae backed financing

 - If there were late payments and none of the preceding scenarios work, FHA will work after 3 years.